Injury and Illness Prevention Program

 COVID-19 Prevention Non-Emergency Regulations

-San Diego State University Research Foundation, in its decision-making regarding COVID-19, follows the guidance of the San Diego County Health and Human Services Agency, California Department of Public Health, U.S. Centers for Disease Control and Prevention, and U.S. Department of State.
+San Diego State University Research Foundation, in its decision-making regarding Respiratory Viruses (COVID-19, Flu, and RSV), follows the guidance of the San Diego County Health and Human Services Agency, California Department of Public Health, U.S. Centers for Disease Control and Prevention, and U.S. Department of State.

 * Note: Documents in Portable Document format (PDF) require Adobe Acrobat Reader 9.0 or higher to view.
 Download Adobe Acrobat Reader